Lawrence Veiller: Career

 Veiller began his career with the Charity Organization Society (COS) as a volunteer, then worked as plans manager for the Buildings Department of the City of New York gaining knowledge about housing construction and finance (1895-1897).
 He was especially concerned with housing conditions among the poor, which he viewed as a crucial to broader social improvement.

 Veiller served as executive officer of the Tenement House Committee (1898-1907).
 Veiller produced a Tenement Exhibition, consisting of visuals that where examples of the proposals to be set in New York City (1900).
-He then became secretary of the New York State Tenement House Commission (1900–01) through which he helped draft the New York State Tenement House Act (1901), which established basic housing laws in the city such as better fire exits and running water for bathrooms in every tenement.
+He then became secretary of the New York State Tenement House Commission (1900–01) through which he helped draft the New York State Tenement House Act (1901), which established basic housing laws in the city such as iron-platform fire escapes and running water for bathrooms in every tenement.
 Veiller understood the importance of publicity in gaining support for his cause, and to this end worked with journalists like Jacob Riis, who used photography to document the living conditions of the poor.

+Veiller believed that all tenements had a "very bad effect on American life" and that no apartment buildings could provide a "proper home".
+He attempted to use fire safety as a means of imposing stricter regulations on multifamily dwellings only, while avoiding targeting single family homes.

-Lawrence Veiller’s participation in housing affairs ended 1917.
+Veiller’s participation in housing affairs ended 1917.
 He still took interest of New York City’s urban reformation.
-He worked for traffic regulation, expansion of subway transportation, and control of francises.
+He worked for traffic regulation, expansion of subway transportation, and control of franchises.

+Veiller widely promoted New York's "districting" scheme to separate residential properties from other land uses.
+In 1921, Veiller was appointed to the Advisory Committee on City Planning and Zoning, an expert panel convened by Commerce Secretary Herbert Hoover.
+Veiller was the principal author of the 17-page model statute, A Standard State Zoning Enabling Act under which Municipalities Can Adopt Zoning Regulations.

 After Lawrence Veiller’s active years of social reformation and regulation, his ideas fell out of favor.
 It became difficult to encourage quality construction regulations and control on housing for the poor.
 It became unaffordable to maintain, due to the Depression of 1929, his reforms for housing the poor ultimately receded.